 Public law proceedings

-With regard to her expertise in matters of jurisdiction, Natalia has successfully argued lack of jurisdiction in the High Court concerning a child born in Ireland, and successfully argued for transfer of proceedings under Article 15 BRII to Hungary.
-The child was subsequently repatriated to Hungary where the mother was residing.
+Natalia’s expertise within the field of jurisdiction has seen her successfully argue lack of jurisdiction in the High Court with respect to a child born in Ireland to an English mother (and father).
+She has also successfully argued on behalf of a mother for a transfer of proceedings under Article 15 BIIa to Hungary.
+The child was subsequently repatriated to Hungary.

 “Experienced across a wide spectrum of children law matters.” – The Legal 500 (2018)

 “Recommended for public and private family law matters.” – The Legal 500 (2017)

 “She has expertise in private and public children law and Court of Protection matters.” – The Legal 500 (2016)